 Born in Austria in 1908, Rudolph Stiener received his Doctor of Medicine at university in the capital, Vienna.
 As a child, he was a devoted Christian and was attracted to the priesthood.

 Stiener held an odd position in the German military.
-Like many others, he was NOT a member of the Nazi party.
+Like many others, he was NOT a member of the Nazi party and detested the Reich as well as the war.
 We now know that he worked as a subversive to combat the party from within.
 He was known to utilize his form of Matgick to counter that of the Third Reich whose Black Order was created by Heinrich Himmler.3 Witness accounts and photographs indicate that he bore The Division insignia on his uniform instead of the normal issue for rank and classification.
 The standard for an officer's coat, which was manufactured in black, had a different collar insignia.4

 Stiener was also reported to have been a member of the Theosophical Society.